 Driving Under the Influence (DUI) of drugs or alcohol is a serious offense.
-In Michigan, you can be charged with a variety of DUI charges, including OWI, OWVI, and OWPD.
+In Birmingham, Michigan, you can be charged with a variety of DUI charges, including OWI, OWVI, and OWPD.

 Michigan laws regarding operating a vehicle while under the influence of drugs or alcohol are extremely strict.
 The penalties and various charges related to driving under the influence can be found in section 257.625, Michigan Vehicle Code.

 In Michigan, it is illegal to drive while impaired by alcohol, illegal drugs, or certain prescription medications.
 The severity of the charges a driver will face if pulled over for driving under the influence will depend on a variety of factors, including whether or not they are facing a second or third conviction.
+A Birmingham DUI lawyer can help an individual defend against any sort of allegation the prosecution may bring forward.

 The following types of violations all fall under the charge of Operating While Impaired, (OWI):